digitalreplica/fractal-knowledge/note/basic usage.md

 - Create a `repository` note, with at least the url to your knowledge repository.

 ### Using a shared repository
 Using this repository as an example, open [fractal-knowledge](https://github.com/digitalreplica/fractal-knowledge).
 Click the `Code` button to download a zip file.
-It should unzip into a `fractal-knowledge`.
+It should unzip into a `fractal-knowledge` folder.
 Create the folders `digitalreplica/public`, and move the `fractal-knowledge` folder there.

 Open [[topics]].
 You should see the [[fractal knowledge]] topic.